 The ratio of non-performing assets to loans plus non-performing assets increased to 0.64% at March 31, 2001 from 0.57% at December 31, 2000.
 This was due to increases in the balance of nonaccrual loans offset partially by a decrease in loans 90 days past due, still accruing.
-The balance in non-accrual loans as of March 31, 2001, includes \$1,032,000 in loans secured by single-family mortgage loans which were acquired when the Corporation acquired Busey Bank fsb in October, 1999.
-These loans are well collateralized in various states of collection including foreclosure.
+The balance in non-accrual loans as of March 31, 2001, includes \$1,032,000 in loans secured by single-family mortgage loans which were acquired when the Corporation acquired Eagle BancGroup in October, 1999.
 Management expects losses on these assets to be minimal as the loans are well-collateralized and payment plans are being established to make up for deficiencies.
-The March 31, 2001, balance in loans 90 days past due, still accruing, includes a loan in the amount of \$2,134,000 to one borrower which is secured by real estate.
+The March 31, 2001, balance in loans 90 days past due, still accruing, also includes a loan in the amount of \$2,134,000 to one borrower which is secured by real estate.
 The borrower has entered into a contract to sell the property and repayment is expected following the closing of the sale.
 Management has also implemented more rigorous underwriting standards and more aggressive collection procedures to prevent additional growth in non-performing loans.

-RESULTS OF OPERATIONS THREE MONTHS ENDED MARCH 31, 2001 AS COMPARED TO MARCH 31, 2000
+RESULTS OF OPERATIONS

+THREE MONTHS ENDED MARCH 31, 2001 AS COMPARED TO MARCH 31, 2000